 - 2 How to propagate Monstera Epipremnoides

 - 4 FAQ about Monstera Epipremnoides

-Let’s talk about Monstera Epipremnoides.
+Let’s talk about Monstera Epipremnoides or Monstera Esqueleto as it is called nowadays.
 It is the bigger brother of the Monstera Adansonii as its leaf size is quite a bit bigger than the regular Monstera Adansonii but just as holey.
 It belongs to the same family called Aracea, the arum family.
 Monstera Epipremnoides is a flowering evergreen and a distinctive characteristic of aroids is the inflorescence or flower called spadix that is often covered by a spathe.

 When we are talking about Epipremnoides we have to say it is most likely that we are not actually talking about Monstera Epipremnoides as the plant that has been claimed for years to be it, actually isn’t.